3-ingredient Peanut Butter Cookies (no egg + vegan)

 Instructions

-- Preheat the oven to 180°C (350°F) and line two baking sheet with parchment paper.
+- Preheat the oven to 180°C (350°F) and line two baking sheets with parchment paper.

 Preparing the cookies: